 Mexican food happens to be our family’s most favorable dinner choice aside from Italian.
 It’s crunchy, it’s salty and oh so flavorful with all that cilantro and salsa on top!
 And doesn’t this dish look so beautiful with all those vibrant colors?

 I was never a Mexican food lover growing up because we never had it, made it or went out to Mexican restaurants.
 When I met my husband he would eat burritos about every day for lunch and was obsessed with a side of Mexican rice!
 Late night college outings always ended at a drive thru El Cotixan restaurant in San Diego.
 I favored their boiled chicken burritos that were made with fresh onions and red peppers – always opting out of rice, cheese, sour cream and discarded the flour tortilla… guess that’s not really “Mexican”, sounds more Italian that way! lol.
 My husband loves California burritos and anything stuffed with potatoes or rice!
-He was the first person to introduce me Mexican cuisine and all the delicious bean and cheese burritos, tacos, enchiladas and my all time favorite- boiled chicken burritos!
+He was the first person to introduce me Mexican cuisine and all the delicious bean and cheese burritos, tacos, enchiladas, taco salads and my all time favorite- boiled chicken burritos!